 Four-legged friends are fun, and in Kingdom Come Deliverance, they’re useful as well.
 Not only do they help you to travel a heck of a lot faster, but they carry your stuff too – making a trusty steed your most valuable asset in 15th Century Bohemia.
-There are multiple ways to acquire a mount, so here’s our guide on how and where to get a horse in Kingdom Come Deliverance.

 While we’ll go over some ways to get yourself an equine chum for free, stronger and faster horses are available to buy around the kingdom.
 If you find yourself in need of a few more Groschen, check out our guide to making money in Kingdom Come Deliverance.